Leon99/Monyk/README.md

 See [Configuration](#configuration) for details on preparing it to run in the wild.
 #### Hold on, but you said there will be no rocket science?

-Feel free to correct it and submit a PR 🖖
+Feel free to improve things and submit a PR 🖖

 ## Details